daemon-labs-resources/docker-local-aws-lambda/README.md

 When you see the file listing, download the `workshop-images.tar` file.

 > [!WARNING]
-> Your browser may block the download initially, allow it to download.
+> Your browser may block the download initially, when prompted, allow it to download.

 Run the following command: